 (Please note that we only have one joke in career advising as we are not a very funny profession.)

-Joke: How can you tell who the introverts are at a networking event?
+Joke: How can you tell who the extroverts are at an Engineering networking event?

 Punchline: They are the ones looking at other people’s shoes.

 It has been estimated by many studies—and confirmed by my own experience—that about 80% of job-seekers gain employment through some form of networking, referrals, and recommendations.
 This is a huge problem for introverts because networking is daunting, intimidating, and scary.
 Also, introverts tend to think that they are imposing on other people, which is probably classic projection.
 Another problem is that, according to one of the definition points listed above, introverts “sometimes spend too much time reflecting and [do] not move into action quickly enough.”
 You need to be very agile in the job search process and move quickly when an opportunity presents itself.
 As the old saying goes: “Strike while the iron is hot.”

 I personally think that the worst type of networking situation and the most difficult one for introverts is the networking reception—a large group of strangers in a noisy place balancing food and drinks and trying to make networking connections.
 This is an introvert’s nightmare, and you may see an introvert cowering at the edge of the room getting ready to bolt.

 Here’s how to get through it and actually have some good results: